MEET THE TRAINER

 How long will it take to ‘fix’ my dog?

 I cannot guarantee behaviour.
 Every dog and owner are different.
 Some dogs and/or owners understand and respond quickly to training.
 Others require multiple sessions, trial and error to get things right.
 Some dogs have had long term practice and success in an undesirable behaviour that it takes time and consistency to change.
-Just like building strength and fitness requires commitment with a personal trainer, your dog may require many sessions to change behaviour.
+Just like building strength and fitness requires commitment with a personal trainer, your dog may require time and commitment to change behaviour.

 What training methods do you use?